 He watched a trail of ants which had stopped moving.
 The little creatures were suffocating, their legs flailing, and Harry watched them, suddenly intrigued how far his power could go.

 NO!
 He shook his head vigorously.
 He was not that sort of person.
 These were living things.
 He looked back at the ants.
-He didn't want them to die, but his power was beyond his control, with all the emotions he was experiencing.
-He stormed off; hoping some of the ants would survive, hoping his power would calm itself, hoping to stop his thoughts of wanting them to die.
+He didn't want them to die, but his power was beyond his control with all the emotions he was experiencing.
+He stormed off; hoping some of the ants would survive, hoping his power would calm itself, hoping to stop his thoughts of death.

 He felt sick at the evil he felt like committing.
 The one thing he didn't want his power to do, he just let happen.
 He thought of his Mirror.
 He will never become him.

 This world may have stolen a lot from him: his dignity, his body, his freedom, but it would never steal his soul.